 While this really shouldn’t be a shocker to anyone who is a regular at this site, I include it as a wakeup call for those who have not formulated an adequate evacuation plan.

 Your personal strategy for dealing with disasters and threats will depend largely on your situation.
 While every evacuation plan should be custom tailored to your unique situation, your location and your most likely threats; there are a couple of things that everyone should keep in mind.

 This one thing is probably the most crucial part of your plan.
-Deciding when to go should be an important part of your planning process and needs to be thought of now, not when your in the middle of a full blown crisis situation.
+Deciding when to go should be an important part of your planning process and needs to be thought of now, not when you’re in the middle of a full-blown crisis situation.
 The trick is to weigh what factors and threats will determine when and if you should leave your location.

 In any evacuation, timing is everything.
 You must be able to recognize the signs of an impending disaster, and then have a plan in place to deal with it.
 Do you have a plan?

 Keep in mind the quote from above….
 “U.S. cities are not prepared to manage the sudden influx of traffic into roads and highways following a no-notice disaster.”

 During even a small-scale disaster, in a very short amount of time most of the major highways systems and roads are going to become completely clogged.
 You need to develop an evacuation plan that includes multiple routes out of town.

 Plan now, and map out as many routes as possible.
 Google Maps, A Road Atlas, and Off-road Recreation Maps are all resources that can be used to find alternative evacuation routes.
 Have a plan A – Z and don’t forget to print out vehicle, off-road and walking routes (hiking trails, railroad tracks, side roads, etc…)

 Many preppers talk about bugging out, but how many of them have the skills or the strength to actually do it?
 What if the situation were to call for an evacuation by foot?